9 min read

-Key Takeaways:
+Key Takeaways

-• As advisors gain experience, they tend to look for support outside the home office – the right technology partner is key.
+As advisors gain experience, they tend to look for support outside the home office—the right technology partner is key.

 How do you compare with your peers?
 What can you learn from more (or less) experienced advisors?
-In our 2023 Voice of the Advisor study, we surveyed 650 advisors evenly distributed across firm types, then broke down the data further based on their level of experience:
+In the 2023 Voice of the Advisor study, we surveyed 650 advisors evenly distributed across firm types, then broke down the data further based on their level of experience:

-• New: 1–5 years
+- New: 1–5 years

-• Seasoned: 6–15 years
+- Seasoned: 6–15 years

-• Veteran: 16+ years
+- Veteran: 16-plus years

-Below are four opportunities we uncovered for new (and veteran) advisors who want to stay ahead of evolving industry trends.
+Below are four opportunities we uncovered for new and veteran advisors who want to stay ahead of evolving industry trends.

 Advisors who adopt goal-based financial planning are responding to a generational shift in mindset.
 From workplace culture to the proliferation of streaming services, today’s investors prioritize personalization and flexibility.